 The Strategic Plan has three sections, (1) requisites for change, (2) programmatic initiatives (encompassing the “Ten Initiatives”), and (3) brick and mortar investments.
 The first section is the heart of the strategic plan that involves changes in our culture that establish the foundation for our ultimate success.
 The second section outlines specific initiatives, which give structure to the plan.
 The third section is a commitment to improve our University by investing in the capital improvements that are essential to do our good, innovative, and enterprising work.

 In January 2019, President James W. Dean Jr. announced four strategic priorities that will guide the university’s success, and help UNH achieve a bold, overarching aspiration – to be among the top 25 public universities in the country in the most important measures of academic performance.
 More details on the four strategic priorities can be found at https://www.unh.edu/main/future-of-unh

 The University of New Hampshire is one of four institutions that comprise the University System of New Hampshire (USNH).
 The other three institutions include Plymouth State University, Keene State College, and Granite State College.

-The University’s administrative structure consists of five vice-presidents responsible for (1) the academic mission of the university, (2) student and academic services, (3) advancement, (4) finance and administration, and (5) athletics, each reporting to the president.
-The deans of the University’s schools, colleges, and institutes report to the Provost and Vice President for Academic Affairs.
-Three senior vice-provosts also report to the Provost: (1) Senior Vice Provost for Research; (2) Senior Vice Provost for Academic Affairs; and (3) Senior Vice Provost for Outreach and Engagement.
-Further detail about the administrative structure can be found at http://www.unh.edu/main/leadership.
+The University’s administrative structure consists of three vice presidents responsible for (1) the academic mission of the university, (2) advancement and (3) administration, a chief financial officer and a chief diversity officer, each reporting to the president.
+The deans of the University’s schools, colleges, and institutes report to the provost and vice president for academic affairs.
+Three senior vice provosts also report to the provost: (1) Senior Vice Provost for Research, Economic Engagement and Outreach; (2) Senior Vice Provost for Academic Affairs; and (3) Senior Vice Provost for Student Life.
+Further detail about the administrative structure can be found at https://www.unh.edu/main/leadership.